-Health care professionals as well other individuals who want to reconnect with their passion, energy and sense of purpose for working with others.
+Health care professionals as well as other individuals who want to live their personal and professional lives in a more positive way.

 Attendees can receive 1.5 contact hours in nursing continuing education upon completion of this activity.

-St. Jude Children’s Research Hospital is an approved provider of continuing nursing education by the Tennessee Nurses Association (TNA), an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).
+St. Jude Children’s Research Hospital is an approved provider of continuing nursing education by the Tennessee Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Approved provider status does not imply endorsement by St. Jude, the American Nurses Credentialing Center or the Tennessee Nurses Association of any products displayed in conjunction with this activity.